 I'm suddenly hungry for cheesecake.

 A friend of mine on Twitter has been retweeting #PitMad tweets and I'm losing my mind.
 If you don't know what Pitch Wars is, it's a thing that takes place on Twitter.
-Specific days are set aside for up and coming writers to Tweet out short synopsis of their novel idea in the hopes that an agent will love their unique vision and turn them into the next...well, I don't know anybody that ever became a famous writer thanks to Pitch Wars.
+Specific days are set aside for up and coming writers to Tweet out short synopses of their novel ideas in the hopes that an agent will love their unique vision and turn them into the next...well, I don't know anybody that ever became a famous writer thanks to Pitch Wars.
 I'm sure it's happened because there's no way agents could pass up some of these terrific pitches!
 Especially the ones that begin with two pop culture media hits, implying a wacky mash-up of the two ideas!
 "PULP FICTION X 101 DALMATIANS!
 Can Jules convince Vinnie that dog's have personality before he decimates the local Dalmatian population?
 'What do I look like, motherfucker?
 Dead motherfucking dog motherfucking storage?!'"
-How come the agents are knocking down my door after that pitch?!
+How come the agents aren't knocking down my door after that pitch?!

 It seems the majority of pitches my friend has retweeted have been of the "Teenager discovers magic secret about their family!" variety.
 "Bartlett doesn't find themselves fitting in at school so they go online to discover a magic tumble blog where everybody's wishes come true.
 But when porn is banned from the site, are the granted wishes even worth bothering with?!"
 Here's my other young adult novel pitch: "Randall, a syphilitic werewolf, doesn't believe in science.
 But when an asteroid heading toward Earth threatens to destroy everything, he teams up with eleven year old science fair winner, Bethany Hateswolves, and a box of raccoons to save humanity."
 I know that was a joke pitch but I kind of want to write it now.